 A lot of news you hear about retirement these days is negative, with social security practically not available in India, you may have to work longer, as better lifestyle& health care brings longer life span.
 With retirement not far around the corner, your needs will be rapidly changing.
 And you will be asking the big questions – what does retirement mean to me, and will I have enough?
 How can I be better off?
 Having a retirement free from money woes isn’t necessarily mean being a Crorepati but rather using the assets you do have wisely and proactively.
 By identifying what you can control and focusing on that you can put yourself in better position to have a retirement that allows you to achieve your goals.

 As our lives change, our financial needs and priorities change too.
-Even if you’re years away from retiring, you’re wise to be thinking about retirement planning.
+Even if you’re years away from retiring, it will be wise to be thinking about building retirement fund.
 Years from now you’ll be a lot happier saying, “I’m glad I did” instead of “I wish I had”.
-A retirement plan is an assurance that you will continue to earn a satisfying passive income and enjoy a comfortable lifestyle, even when you are no longer working (Active Income).
-Hari G Kamat’s Investment Avenue will help you understand how much you need to grow your wealth before you retire and how to plan for it.
+A retirement fund is an assurance that you will continue to earn a satisfying passive income and enjoy a comfortable lifestyle, even when you are no longer working (Active Income).

 Concerns of Retirement